 Global value chains depend on people, often from poor and marginalised backgrounds, and people depend on global value chains for their income, livelihoods, and well-being.
 However, the rights of workers, communities and other people affected by business activity are at risk, with alarming rates of forced labour, child labour and extreme poverty, amongst other challenges.

 The abuse of workers’ rights was severe in 2022, with only 3 out of 148 countries showing improvements in this area1.
 Moreover, the COVID-19 pandemic has exacerbated this trend, leading to a rise in the number of people living in extreme poverty and an increase in the number of working poor2.
-Additionally, limited resources like land, water and energy are under increasing pressure, impacting the conditions for how we live.
+Additionally, limited resources like land, water and energy are under increasing pressure, impacting our lives.

 Protecting people in our workforce is underpinned by a companywide culture based on safety, health and well-being.

-We continue to implement occupational health and safety (OHS) initiatives to ensure fair and safe working conditions everywhere for our employees and champion mental well-being through a companywide programme.
+We continue implementing occupational health and safety (OHS) initiatives to ensure fair and safe working conditions everywhere for our employees and champion mental well-being through a companywide programme.

 Through our Diversity, Equity, and Inclusion (DEI) initiatives, we strive for a truly diverse workforce where every employee is respected, included, engaged, offered fair opportunities, and treated equally, irrespective of their backgrounds.